Keratiloe-M/SQL_Projects/Maji_Ndogo_Part_1/Readme.md

 on these water sources and more.
 Our task is to analyze this dataset, clean the dataset, uncover hidden patterns, and extract insights that will guide actionable solutions to enhance water services in Maji Ndogo.

 There are four parts of this project and in this part 1 we will focus on data cleaning, which includes addressing inconsistencies and errors within the dataset.
+Refer to the guide for step by step instructions.

 Data Overview